 With a big baby who had outgrown the initial group 0 car seat that I purchased by 6 months, I was in the position of needing a group 1 car seat far quicker than anticipated.
 With us both being self employed and having little in the way of maternity pay I was definitely very conscious of our budget.
-Browsing in-store in a few places was a bit daunting, especially as some car seats were costing £200 or more – and I’d need two, as my mother wanted one for her car as she helps us with childcare two days a week.
+Browsing in-store in a few places and reading car seat reviews was a bit daunting, especially as some car seats were costing £200-£250 or more – and I’d need two, as my mother wanted one for her car as she helps us with childcare two days a week.
+In comparison the Joie Tilt cost us less than £75, but of course safety and comfort are as critical as price, so I was quite nervous buying it.

 I was also stuck with the issue of my son’s size.
 A baby in the 99th percentile means weight and size restrictions are suddenly really important.
-I finally happened on the Joie Tilt, which at around £70 came in far cheaper than others.
-In fact, I could buy two cheaper than I could buy a lot of single seats.
+I must have browed a hundred car seats when I finally happened on the Joie Tilt Group 1 Car Seat, which at around £75 came in far cheaper than others.
+In fact, I could buy two cheaper than I could buy a lot of single seats!
 I purchased it at full price and wasn’t asked or compensated in any way for this review.
-I read a lot of reviews on dozens of car seats before buying, so I thought I’d share my thoughts having used it now for over 6 months.
+I read a lot of reviews on dozens of car seats before buying, so I thought I’d share my own Joie Tilt car seat review having used it for 18 months.

 I ordered my Joie Tilt from Uber Kids and it came very fast and well packaged – with free delivery too!

-The Joie Tilt was very easy to fit – but we found the instruction manual a little bit confusing and complicated!
+The Joie Tilt car seat was very easy to fit – but we found the instruction manual a little bit confusing and complicated!
 Instead we ended up browsing YouTube videos to figure it out.
 One we knew how to fit it, both my husband and I and my mother have no problem popping it in and out.
-It only takes about 3 minutes to get it in and is quite lightweight at 6kg, so ideal for car swapping or carrying.
+It only takes about 3 minutes to get it in and the Joie Tilt is quite lightweight at 6kg, so ideal for car swapping or carrying, but they could definitely work on making the manual more user-friendly.

-The seat is very comfortable, with absolutely no complaints at all from my son and a secure 5 point locking harness with shoulder protection that’s easy to clip on and off.
+The car seat has had absolutely no complaints at all from my son and it comes with a secure 5 point locking harness with shoulder protection that’s easy to clip on and off.
+In 2018 we traveled from Cardiff to Edinburgh and then toured the Scottish Highlands for a week using this car seat.
+We had no problems using it on such a long journey and he sleeps in it very well.

-It is only a group 0+ and 1 car seat.
+The Joie Tilt is only a group 0+ and 1 car seat.
 This means it’s suitable to 18kg (40lbs).
-Since my son is now 30lbs at 14 months, it seems very unlikely this will last me to the advertised age of 4 years.
-His length is also off the charts, which doesn’t help.
-So when your child hits 40lbs, you will need to upgrade again, however when you consider the price, I feel quite happy that it will (hopefully) have lasted us two years.
+So when your child hits 40lbs, you will need to upgrade again, however when you consider the price, I feel quite happy that it has lasted us long enough to switch to a front-facing seat that progresses upwards for the rest of his childhood.

 It doesn’t have ISOFIX and the base can feel a little bit unsteady compared to my previous ISOFIX car seat, although I’m reassured that it’s a good brand and it’s passed all the safety tests, so I feel quite confident using it.
 I like to just re-adjust and lock the seatbelt every time before we set off to make sure it’s secure, which only takes me a few seconds.
 I think this is a downside that most seat-belt strapped car seats will have over ISOFIX.